Amanjakhetiya/beginner-projects/README.md

 ### GoogleCase

--Its a game which allows you to play with english sentences.
+- Its a game which allows you to play with english sentences.
--User will enter a sentence in any format.(uppercase or lowercase or a mix of both) -Program must convert the given sentence in google case .What is a google case string?[know about it here:]( It is a style of writing where we replace all lower case letters into upper case letters leaving the initial of all the words).
+- User will enter a sentence in any format.(uppercase or lowercase or a mix of both)
+- Program must convert the given sentence in google case .What is a google case style of sentence?[know_about_it_here:]( It is a style of         writing where we replace all lower case letters into upper case letters leaving the initial of all the words).
--subgoals:
+- Subgoals:
-    -Program must then convert the given sentence in Camel case.[camelcase:](https://en.wikipedia.org/wiki/Camel_case) -sentence can be entered with any number of spaces.
+    - Program must then convert the given sentence in camel case.To know more about camel case [click_here]                                       (https://en.wikipedia.org/wiki/Camel_case)
+    - Sentence can be entered with any number of spaces.

-Hint:If you are dealing with languages such as "c" then consider the strings as the char array.
+Hint: If you are dealing with languages such as ***c*** then consider the sentences as the char array.

 ## Solutions
 - [aekanshd](https://github.com/aekanshd/beginner-projects/tree/master/solutions/python)